mlwilkerson/graphql-subscriptions-spike/graphql-subscriptions-rails/README.md

 `docker run -p 127.0.0.1:6379:6379 --name graphql-subscriptions-redis -d redis:3`.
 Note that as of Rails 5.1.4, only Redis 3.x will work; Redis 4.x will not work.

-You should see the following using `docker ps -a`:
+You should see something like the following using `docker ps -a`:

 ```bash
 CONTAINER ID  IMAGE    COMMAND                 CREATED        STATUS        PORTS                     NAMES